httpwg/http-extensions/draft-ietf-httpbis-origin-frame.md

 Note:

-: A server that acts as an alternative service {{?RFC7838}} might invalidate the connection for use with the origin that initiated use of the alternative by sending an ORIGIN frame.
-If the port on the alternative service is different from the origin that caused the alternative to be used, that origin won't be automatically included in the Origin Set.
-The entry with which the Origin Set is initialized includes the port of the alternative service rather than that of the origin.
-For instance, a client making requests for "https://example.com" that is directed to an alternative service at ("h2", "x.example.net", "8443") will seed the origin set with "https://example.com:8443".
-This problem can be avoided by explicitly including an origin with the correct port in the ORIGIN frame.
+: Using an alternative service {{?RFC7838}} can result in using a service that has a different port to the original service (that is, the server that a client contacts when it has no active alternative services).
+In that case, the initial origin will have a different port number.
+A client could be unable to send requests for the origin that advertised the alternative service.
+Explicitly including origins in the ORIGIN frame avoids this problem.

+: For example, a client making requests for "https://example.com" is directed to an alternative service at ("h2", "x.example.net", "8443").
+If this alternative service sends an ORIGIN frame, the initial origin will be "https://example.com:8443".
+The client will not be able to use the alternative service to make requests for "https://example.com" unless that origin is explicitly included in the ORIGIN frame.

 ## Authority, Push and Coalescing with ORIGIN {#authority}